 The Clay Center and the O’Donnell Center for Professional Development provides assistance with the internship search and the academic internship approval process through the Rise to the Top: Internships/CoOps Educational Series and actively works with employer partners to present VSB students with internship opportunities appropriate for their interests.

 Click here for information on the Spring Accounting Internship Program.

 Students may choose to earn (free elective) academic credit for an internship or they may be required by an employer to receive credit.
 To begin the process of securing academic credit for an internship, students should contact the Clay Center to schedule an appointment.

-The Clay Center at VSB and the University Career Center provide students with access to many resources helpful to students navigating the internship search process and applying for opportunities.
+The O’Donnell Center for Professional Development and the University Career Center provide students with access to many resources helpful to students navigating the internship search process and applying for opportunities.
 Click here to access those resources.

 Seeking summer internship housing in New York City?
 Click here for information on possible options.

 Students are encouraged to incorporate internship experience into their study abroad programs.
 Internships that are part of a study abroad experience are administered by the Office of International Studies.
 Credit approval for international internships is granted by the faculty chair of the appropriate academic area or faculty coordinator of the international program.
 Contact the Office of International Studies to learn more.